Skip to content

 Application Materials

-- A letter describing interest and experience in the areas of wellbeing and resilience and how you see this opportunity advancing your career trajectory
+• A letter describing interest and experience in the areas of K-12 outreach and how you see this opportunity advancing your career trajectory

 Timeline

-- The first round of interviews with SVPAA senior staff will be conducted the week of September 9.
-Fellowships will begin October 1 or at a mutually agreed-upon date.
+• The first round of interviews with SVPAA senior staff will be conducted the subsequent week.
+The Fellowship will begin June 1 or at a mutually agreed-upon date.

 Past Faculty Fellows